 There are laws about who can see your medical and behavioral health information with or without your permission.
 Substance use treatment and communicable disease information (for example, HIV/AIDS information) cannot be shared with others without your written permission.
-There may be times when you want to share your medical or behavioral health information with other agencies or certain individuals who may be assisting you.
-In these cases, you can sign an Authorization for the Release of Information (ROI) Form, which states your medical records or certain limited portions of your medical records may be released to the individuals or agencies that you name on the form.
+There may be times that you want to share your medical or behavioral health information with other agencies or certain individuals who may be assisting you.
+In these cases, you can sign an Authorization for the Release of Information (ROI) Form, which states that your medical records, or certain limited portions of your medical records, may be released to the individuals or agencies that you name on the form.
 For more information about the Authorization for the Release of Information Form, you can contact Member Services at 602-263-3000 or 1-800-624-3879 (TTY 711).
-Members with a SMI designation can call Member Services at 602-586-1841 or 1-800-564-5465 (TTY 711).

 A member's Protected Health Information (PHI) may be used for treatment, payment and health plan operations and as permitted by law.
 The member or the legal guardian must give written approval for any non-health care uses of PHI.